prajwalsuma123/Sample/README.md

 # Description
 - Sample code to access Speech-to-Text service

+# Prerequisites
+- Java 8 or above
+- Intellij IDEA
+- Make sure you are connected with VPN

 # How to download and run
 - Clone git repository.
 - Open Sample code in any IDEA.